vladif86/kstreams/README.md

    In this exercise you will have to implement a topology that will print the most popular tweet in each minute for each language.
 The time window should be for the last 10 minutes.
-   Filter the tweets such that only tweets with 10 likes and above are passed **Hints:**
+   Filter the tweets such that only tweets with 10 likes and above are passed

+   **Hints:**
      + [TimeWindows](https://kafka.apache.org/0110/javadoc/org/apache/kafka/streams/kstream/TimeWindows.html)
      + [KGroupedStream](https://kafka.apache.org/0102/javadoc/org/apache/kafka/streams/kstream/KGroupedStream.html)

   3. **Level: Medium.
 Producer - JoinTweetsExercise**
-   In this exercise you will have to calculate the time difference between a response to a tweet and the original tweet.
+   In this exercise you will have to calculate the time difference between a response to a tweet and the original tweet

    **Hints:**
     + [joins](https://docs.confluent.io/current/streams/concepts.html#joins)
     + [KStream](https://kafka.apache.org/0110/javadoc/org/apache/kafka/streams/kstream/KStream.html)